-*This is for MCA Stage performances only.
-It is not valid for talks, special events, or museum admission.
+*This is for ticketed performances and talks only.
+It is not valid for special events or museum admission.

 We sure do!
 Stop by the Admissions desk or Box Office to pick up a hard copy; a digital version is coming soon.

 Of course!
 The MCA offers complimentary coat checks on the first and second floors of the museum.
 We ask that all backpacks, umbrellas, large bags, and packages be checked before entering the galleries.
 If you prefer to keep smaller items, such as your wallet or phone, with you while you visit the galleries, feel free to borrow an MCA tote bag from the second-floor coat check in place of your larger bag.

 Of course!
 If you prefer to let your little ones walk around on their own, however, you can check your stroller at our complimentary coat check on either the first or second floor.